-Definitions
+Definitions:

-Action Level Goal (ALG) The level of a contaminant in dinnking water below which there is no known or expected risk to health.
-ALGs allow for a margin of safety Action Level.
-The concentration of a contaminant which, if exceeded, triggers treatment or other require
+Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+ALGs allow for a margin of safety.

+Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.